Photo credit: Michael Quinn| Flickr

-Q: Is the coverage provided by Medicare as good as the coverage I’ve always had from my employer?
+Q: Is the coverage provided by Medicare as good as my employer-sponsored health insurance?

 A: If you enrolled only in Original Medicare, you would almost certainly notice gaps in coverage that you didn’t have under your employer-sponsored insurance (ESI) plan.
 But here’s the thing: most Medicare enrollees don’t go with the barebones coverage.
-81 percent of Original Medicare enrollees have some sort of supplemental coverage (generally Medigap, employer-sponsored insurance, or Medicaid), according to a Kaiser Family Foundation analysis.
+Of Original Medicare beneficiaries, 18 percent have some sort of supplemental coverage (generally Medigap, employer-sponsored insurance, or Medicaid), according to a Kaiser Family Foundation analysis.